 Requirements for the minor are COML 200 and 398, plus four additional courses—two each in the literature of two languages.
 At least one of these four courses must be at the 300 level.
 Students who minor in comparative literature are encouraged to choose their national literature courses from those with a comparative component.

-Both majors and minors are encouraged to work closely with the chairs and members of the advisory committee in shaping their programs.
+NOTE: Both majors and minors should work closely with the co-chairs of the program and with members of the steering committee in shaping their programs.

 NOTE: Please note that not all topics courses (B223, 299, 321, 325, 326, 340) count toward COML elective requirements.
 See adviser.